kamdarkarnavee/Online-Banking-System/README.md

 ### Prathyusha
 Meeting Date | XP Core Value  |  Explanation
 -------------|----------------|-------------
-October 26   | Communication  | we communicated face to face regularly.
+October 26   | Communication  | We communicated face to face regularly.
 November 2   | Communication  | We Created Backlog effectively by discussing various aspects of the project November 9   |  Simplicity    | We designed what was required for the project and no more November 20  |   Feedback     | We Demonstrated and listend carefully and made any changes needed.
 We talked about the project and adapt our process to it, not the other way around.